kk3154/data_wrangling_1/data_import.md

 ## Read a SAS file

+Comes from Haven package.
 There are also ways to read Stata, SPSS, MatLab, etc.

 ``` r
 pulse_df = read_sas("data/public_pulse_data.sas7bdat")